Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Experiments and Results

+First we describe the experimental setting, including datasets, data generation, benchmark methods and training details.

+\textbf{Datasets.} In the experiments we use three datasets: Ellipses, FoamFanB and LoDoFanB.
 The Ellipses dataset consists of random phantoms of overlapping ellipses, and is commonly used for inverse problems in imaging \cite{adler2017solving}.
-The intensity of the background is taken as $0$, the intensity of each ellipse is taken randomly between $0.1$ and $1$, and the intensities are added up in regions where multiple ellipses overlap.
-The phantoms are all of size $128\times 128$; see Fig. \ref{fig:fig_data} for a representative phantom.
-The training set contains $32000$ pairs of phantoms and sinograms, while the test set consists of 128 pairs.
+The intensity of the background is taken to be $0$, the intensity of each ellipse is taken randomly between $0.1$ and $1$, and the intensities are added up in regions where ellipses overlap.
+The phantoms are of size $128\times 128$; see Fig.~\ref{fig:fig_data} for a representative phantom.
+The training set contains $32\,000$ pairs of phantoms and sinograms, while the test set consists of 128 pairs.
 This dataset is used for the training of all the methods that involve supervised training.